 The compromise or covenant is valid only after it has been approved, upon the filing of a petition, by the superior court of either of the following counties:

 Applicability: Countywide Probate Division

 All ex parte matters are to be submitted to the Probate Department pursuant to Local Rule 7130.
 All ex parte applications are to comply with California Rules of Court 3.1200 et. seq. (and in particular 3.1203 and 3.1204), 7.55, and (if applicable) 7.454.
-An optional form for Declaration Regarding Notice of Ex Parte Application can be found on the Court’s website under the link for local forms.
+A declaration regarding 24-hour notice to any and all parties entitled to notice is required (may use local form RI-CI014 – Declaration Regarding Notice of Ex Parte Application (pdf )).
+Notice requirements are strictly observed by this court.

 Applications for ex parte relief are to be submitted for filing at the probate clerk’s office located:

 Applications filed by 10:00 a.m. in Riverside will be set for hearing at 10:00 a.m. in the assigned department the following day.
 If you have any questions or concerns, please contact the Riverside Probate Clerk’s office at 951.777.3147.

 Applications filed by 11:00 a.m. in Temecula will be set for hearing at 10:00 a.m. in Department T1 the following day.
 If you have any questions or concerns, please contact the Riverside Probate Clerk’s Office at 951.777.3147.